raysas/capstone-project/readme.md

 - use of WGS for AMR prediction
     - k-mer methods (but too large and redundant) - [review](https://mednexus.org/doi/full/10.1016/j.bsheal.2020.08.003) - creates a binary matrix of k-mers and then uses ML to predict AMR
+    - common to use k-mers between 24-31 bp long
+    - would need to find the set of k-mers that are relevant to AMR

 #### Prediction of antibiotic resistance in Escherichia coli from large-scale pan-genome data, 2018